chaukhoa97/portfolio-v2/docs/Non Code-related/interview.md

 title: 'Interview'
 ---

+## Prerequisite

+Introduction and functionalities &rarr; Fundamental concepts and features.

 ## React

-### Features
+### Introduction

-- **What is React?**: React is an open-source front-end JavaScript library that is used for building user interfaces, especially for single-page applications.
+An open-source front-end JavaScript library that is used for building user interfaces, especially for SPA.

+#### Features

 - **JSX syntax**: Provide us JS functionalities along with HTML like template syntax.
 - **Reusable components**
 - Support **Server-side rendering**